-Whether you use a web-based e-mail like Gmail or a software package
+Whether you use a web-based e-mail like Hotmail or a software package

 like Microsoft Outlook, you can easily create a dedicated Orchid